 I wish I’d known about the film at the time of my encounter with Coogan and Reilly.
 I could have attempted a brief, intelligent conversation about their project, instead of making my would-be-humorous interjection.
 I could have said, ‘It’s Laurel and Hardy, isnt it?’

 Oh well.
 You always think afterwards about how an unsatisfactory encounter could have gone better.
 At least I didn’t ask for a selfie.
 I should have done, really.

 Steve Garbo – the curse of fame

-Coogan’s proactive contribution to the UK Leveson Inquiry into illegal press intrusion was admirable and effective – his legal team forced an uber-hacker to say who instructed him – but, ‘never wanted to be famous’?
+Coogan’s proactive contribution to the UK Leveson Inquiry into illegal press intrusion was admirable and effective – his legal team forced an uber-hacker to say who instructed him to hack Coogan – but, ‘never wanted to be famous’?
 Really?

 What did he think would happen when he worked hard to become a very successful TV comedian and film actor?
 If you succeed at that, you get famous.
 Job satisfaction, awards and peer-approval are all very well, but in that line of work fame is a true measure of your success.
 If Coogan ‘never wanted’ to be famous, he could have done something else.

 Sensitive creatives who complain about fame probably did want it – craved it, even – but then couldn’t cope with it when they got it.
 That’s fair enough, but when they then publicly complain about their fame, it grates with the audience whose appreciation gave it to them.

 Anyway, sorry, Steve, for adding my own rubbish intrusion.
 (I’ve emailed him via his production company, and invited him to read this.
 I don’t suppose he will, but you never know.)